Al-Ferguson/StarTrek/Misc STFC Doc/STFC Incursion Notes.md

    - Finally attack survey ships.
 1. Baby Jelly Crewing:
    - Yes, a Baby Jelly, NOT an ISS Jelly!
-   - Mitigation Stripping Crew (makes Attacker suspectable to Base Defenses).
+   - Shield Stripping Crew (makes Attacker suspectable to Base Defenses), Yuki (C), Marcus, and Zhou.
 1. Big Survey Ship Crewing:
-   - Your best Burning Crew:
+   - Your best Hull Breach/Burning Crew:
-     - Kumak (C) Vemet, and Nero.
+     - Lorca (C), Gorkon, and Georgiou.
-     - Nero(C), Vemet, and D'jaoki.
+     - Gorkon (C), Lorca, and Nero.
-     - Georgiou, Tyler, and 3rd as situation dictates.
+     - Georgiou (C), Tyler, and 3rd as situation dictates.
-1. Sally Crewing
-1. Remaining War Ship Crewing
+1. War Ship Crewing
+   - Pike (C), Crusher, and Harrison
+   - Pike (C), Moreau, and Harrison
+   - Pike/Picard (C), Vixis, and Harrison.
 1. Do __NOT__ ignore hits to your base
    - This defense REQUIREs that you respond to them
    - If you don't want to respond, then __SHIELD__!

+___

+## One Crewing Possibility
+1. Crewing and  Ships for multiple missions.
+1. Missions include:
+   - Base Cracking.
+     1. Biggest Warship (Battleship would work best, then Explorer) crewed with; Khan(C), Otto, & Joachim.
+     1. Second Biggest (preferably different type the 1st) with; Rom (C), Kirk, & HG Worf.
+   - Base Raiding.
+     1. Amalgam (or 2nd larges Survey Ship) with 2of11(C), 4of11, & B'Etor.
+SNW La'an Below Decks
+     1. Largest capacity Survey Ship, Georgiou (C), Tyler, and ???
+   - PvP.
+     1. Interceptor crewed for PvP with Gul Dukat (C), Garak, and Damar.
+   - Active Base Defense.
+     1. Baby Jelly with Shield Stripping Crew, Yuki (C), Marcus, and Zhou.
+     1. Largest Survey Ship has Burning Crew.
+     1. Mix of Explorers, Battleships, and Interceptors.
+     1. Interceptor crewed for PvP with Gul Dukat (C), Garak, and Damar.
+1. May need to do some minor recrewing when transitioning between above missions.